dboddie-canonical-work/disgorged-docs/upgrading-snapcraft.rst

 Upgrading snapcraft
 ===================

-`Snapcraft 3 <https://docs.snapcraft.io/snapcraft-release-notes>`__ contains fundamental improvements to the way snaps are built.
+:ref:`Snapcraft 3 <snapcraft-release-notes>` contains fundamental improvements to the way snaps are built.

 In particular, snaps are now built within an isolated build environments that’s tuned for a desired target.
 This provides API and ABI compatibility for every binary built within the environment, and ensures a build isn’t affected by outside dependencies and system configuration.